What is Wrong with Continual Learning in Medical Image Segmentation?: Problem formulation

 \subsection{Continual Learning}

-In a continual learning setting, the data base consists of $N$ datasets $\left\{ \mathcal{X}_i, \mathcal{Y}_i\right\}_{i \le N}$.
-Each dataset comprises samples $( x, y )$ where $x$ is an input and $y$ the corresponding annotation.
-In this work we focus on image segmentation, for which each sample is a pair of an image $x$ and segmentation mask $y$.
-The goal is to train a model $\mathcal{F}$ that performs well on all datasets.
-The datasets arrive sequentially, and each is only available for a limited period of time.
+In a continual learning setting, the database consists of $N$ datasets $\left\{ X_i, Y_i\right\}_{i \le N}$.
+Each dataset comprises samples $( x, y )$ where $x$ is an input and $y$ is the corresponding annotation.
+In this work we focus on image segmentation, so each sample is a pair of an image $x$ and segmentation mask $y$.
+The goal is to train a model $\mathcal{F}$ that performs well on all datasets, which arrive sequentially and are only available for a limited period.
 Figure \ref{figure:learning_paradigms} illustrates how data is received in a continual learning protocol.
-Model $\mathcal{F}$ is trained sequentially with $\left\{ \mathcal{X}_1, \mathcal{Y}_1\right\}$, $\left\{ \mathcal{X}_2, \mathcal{Y}_2\right\}$ and so on until it has acquired information contained in all available sources of data.
+Model $\mathcal{F}$ is trained sequentially with $\left\{ X_1, Y_1\right\}$, $\left\{ X_2, Y_2\right\}$ and so on until it has acquired information contained in all available data sources.
+Unlike in a static setup, samples $( x, y ) \in \left\{ X_1, Y_1\right\}$ share certain characteristics resulting from the generation process which are not present in samples from other training stages.